 If you are drinking black coffee and it is causing you acidity, increase your consumption of cucumbers, carrots, oatmeal, and brown rice.

 Black coffee can be made using a lot of different methods.
-You can use an espresso machine to make an espresso shot, use instant coffee, a French press, the pour-over method, or the countless other coffee brewing methods used throughout the world.
+You can use a coffee maker to make an espresso, use instant coffee, a French press, the pour-over method, or the countless other coffee brewing methods used throughout the world.
 All you need to do is empty the brew into the cup.